HimbeersaftLP/SteakIt/README.md

 # SteakIt

-Great thanks to @Taki21 and @TheDragonRing
+Great thanks to @Taki21 and @TheDragonRing for fixing my stupid errors.
-With help from @RedstoneAlmeida